iastro-pt/python-for-astronomers/scripting.md

 Other tools
 ===========

-There are several other tools available.
-Here we will present a few.
+There are several other tools you can use to improve your scripts and their visual presentation in the terminal.
+Here we will present only a few.

 ## [clint](https://github.com/kennethreitz/clint) - colors in the terminal